wysinglogo

 Digital Producer

-Lucy has a Degree in Digital Film Production from the University of Suffolk and an Art Foundation Diploma from Colchester Institute, where she specialised in documentary filmmaking, earning her a Distinction.
+Lucy joined Wysing in April 2023 and facilitates their marketing and communications.
+She has a Degree in Digital Film Production from the University of Suffolk and a UAL Art Foundation Diploma, for which she practiced documentary filmmaking, earning her a Distinction and a Commendation in the Design Museum Student Awards.

 Lucy Rose Shaftain-Fenner (she/her)